Storm Safety and Preparation

 Be Extra Cautious at all times: During high winds, electric lines can be torn down by limbs and trees.
 Any dangling line or lines on the ground can be deadly.
 Crews will be on the job 24 hours a day working to repair and restore damages until power is restored to all members.

-Checklist
+Hurricane Preparedness Checklist

 Pet Safety

-Keep your pets safe during inclement weather.
+Tips to keep your pets safe during inclement weather.

 Storm Resources